What is a travel cot?

 If you want an option to use from birth, your newborn can sleep overnight in a travel bassinette but these are only suitable for the first few months, as they are quickly outgrown.
 Some buggy carrycots are approved for overnight sleeping and may even have a stand you can purchase so you can use the carrycot like a Moses basket, such as the Mamas & Papas Mylo.
 However, you may need to buy another mattress, approved for overnight sleeping, so make sure you double check the manufacturer’s recommendations.

-Most standard travel cots can be used with a newborn baby if the cot is supplied with a bassinette insert.
+Most standard travel cots can be used with a newborn baby and are even more comfy if the cot is supplied with a bassinette insert.
 This allows the mattress to hang in the cot at waist height, rather than sit on the base of the cot.
 A bassinette insert is suitable from birth to around 3 months.

 If you’re after an option to use for your older baby or toddler, you’ll need to check out the size of the cots you’re interested in.
 Travel cots differ widely in size.
 Some of the most compact cots are light to carry and easy to store but for this reason will only last from around 3 months to 18 months.
 Others are bigger and you can use them from 3 months or 6 months up to 3 years or even 5 years of age, as with the Bushbaby Nestegg Pop-up Travel Cot.
 However, most pop-up cots, such as the Samsonite Pop-up Bubble Cot, are a great option for camping but they usually only last from 6 to around 18 months due to their size.

 Make sure you check the manufacturers guidelines before buying and try before you buy to make sure the travel cot is tall enough, long enough and to your liking.
 A basic guideline is, if you think your toddler could tip the cot over, stop using the cot.